 ERISA creates a complex legal process when an employee suffers an injury, illness, or disability and the insuring company tries to deny benefits.
 Surprisingly, many disability insurance companies and health insurance companies engage in strategies to deny, rather than promptly pay, legitimate claims.
 These companies often try to use the complexities of the ERISA law to their procedural advantage.
 It is our goal to level the playing field by skillfully guiding our clients through the claims process.

-The ERISA benefits lawyers at the Louthian Law Firm, P.A., have experience with ERISA actions, as well as Social Security Claims and Employee Disability Claims.
-For experienced South Carolina legal help in ERISA actions, contact the Louthian Law Firm today toll free at 1-888-440-3211, or use our online form for a free evaluation of your case.
+The South Carolina ERISA lawyers at the Louthian Law Firm, P.A., have experience with ERISA actions, as well as Social Security Claims and Employee Disability Claims.
+For experienced help in ERISA claims, contact the Louthian Law Firm today toll free at (803) 454-1200, or use our online form for an evaluation of your case.